You want smart political talk without the meltdowns?

 It's banned all over the globe, but we allow it here.

-All right, and your website is foodbabe.com.
+And your website is foodbabe.com.

 That's right.

-All right, we'll be uh checking it out.
+We'll be checking it out.

-Now he does have a boss that likes Kentucky fried chicken, McDonald's, Cokes, and pizza.
+Now, he does have a boss that likes Kentucky Fried Chicken, McDonald's, Cokes, and Pizza.

-So I don't think that's going to be banned, but maybe there's a way to make it that it tastes as good and is a little bit healthier and which would be good for everybody.
+So I don't think that's going to be banned, but maybe there's a way to make it that it tastes as good and is a little bit healthier, and which would be good for everybody.

-Uh anyway, Bonnie Hari, appreciate your time.
+Anyway, Bonnie Harry, appreciate your time.

 Thank you.